michel1991/ocp-java-11/modulars/README.md

 Options B and C are correct because the -d (--describe-module) option can be passed when to the java and jar commands.

-### Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
-If you change the implementation of the service provider, how many of these modules do you need to re-compile?
-* A. Zero
-* B. One
-* C. Two
-* D. Three
-* E. Four

-Since the service provider itself is changing, it needs to be re-compiled.
-However, none of the other modules does, making option B correct.

-### Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
-If you add a second service provider module, how many of these modules do you need to recompile?
-A. Zero
-B. One
-C. Two
-D. Three
-E. Four

-Since this is a new module, you need to compile the new module.
-However, none of the existing modules needs to be recompiled, making option A correct.
-The service locator will see the new service provider simply by having the new service provider on the module path.

-### Suppose you have separate modules for a service provider interface, service provider, service locator, and consumer.
-Which statements are true about the directives you need to specify?
-(Choose all that apply.)
-* A. The consumer must use the requires directive.
-* B. The consumer must use the uses directive.
-* C. The service locator must use the requires directive.
-* D. The service locator must use the uses directive.

-Option A and C are correct because both the consumer and the service locator depend on the service provider interface.
-Additionally, option D is correct because the service locator must specify that it uses the service provider interface to look it up.

 ### A(n) ________________ module can reference classes in a(n) _______________ module.
 Assume the package is exported as needed.
 (Choose all that apply.)
 * A. automatic, named